 If Information Technology services increase, it will have an effect on increasing international tourist visits.
 This is because Information Technology facilitates access to tourism travel requests on a wider scale, such as the ease of information on tourist destinations, travel products and services, to the ease of financial mechanisms between countries.
 (Lopez-Cordova, 2020).
 Digitally supported information technology services are an important factor for the tourism industry which has various innovative programs, with the availability of technology-based services that will revolutionize initiatives, product and service innovations, business ecosystems, and support tourism destinations with digital systems (Al-Mulali et al., 2020).
 So the potential use of information technology services in tourism will increase tourists' expectations that their destination country has been designed with modern technology (Ilić & Nikolić, 2018).
-So that the willingness and readiness of Information Technology will increase the interest of tourists to visit countries that have access to adequate technology, information and communication services.
+So that the willingness and readiness of Information Technology, information and communication services.
 This is proven by Kumar & Kumar (2019) that Information Technology affects the tourism sector.
 Based on this explanation, the proposed hypothesis is; H4.
 Information Technology Affects International Tourist Visits